 - Cross-addiction education.
 Support increased education regarding the risks of cross-addiction when treating gambling disorder or substance use disorder.
 Support increased cross- referral, integrated treatment services and continuing care when providing services to individuals with gambling and substance use disorder. - Ensure best practices.
-Work with stakeholders to enhance the current requirements to ensure the use of best practices and person-centered recovery- driven outcomes.
+Work with stakeholders to enhance the current requirements to ensure the use of best practices and person-centered recovery- driven outcomes. - Telehealth.

-- Telehealth.
 Support increased use of telehealth to expand access to problem gambling treatment.
 Increase awareness of telehealth technical assistance opportunities and the availability of teleconferencing services. - Invest in Culturally Informed Prevention and Intervention Services.
-Dedicate funds to support race and ethnic community informed collaborations that provide valuable information about how gambling impacts disparate communities and develop prevention and intervention services to respond to community needs in a culturally responsive manner. - Research.
-Establish and develop research to provide data-driven decision-making.
+Dedicate funds to support racial and ethnic community informed collaborations that provide valuable information about how gambling impacts disparate communities and develop prevention, education, and early intervention services to respond to community needs in a culturally responsive manner. - Research.
+Establish and develop research to provide data-driven decision-making, such as the 2019 MN Survey of Recreation and Well-being, Gambling Participation and the Prevalence of Problem Gambling in Minnesota.

 VIII.
-Report Recommendations
+Report recommendations

 - 1. Support increased education regarding the risks of cross-addiction when treating gambling disorder or substance use disorder.
 Support increased cross-referral, integrated treatment services and continuing care when providing services to individuals with gambling and substance use disorder. - 2.
 Expand community engagement collaborations that provide valuable information about how gambling impacts at-risk cultural and ethnic communities and develop prevention and educational materials and other types of resources to respond to community needs. - 3.
 Invest in Culturally Informed Prevention and Intervention Services.
-Dedicate funds to support race and ethnic community informed collaborations that provide valuable information about how gambling impacts disparate communities and develop prevention and intervention services to respond to community needs in a culturally responsive manner. - 4.
-Invest in primary prevention initiatives that will use the information gained from research and community engagement projects in order to develop the most effective types of primary prevention and early intervention strategies that are data-based and data-driven to better affect problem gambling at the community level. - 5.
+Dedicate funds to support racial and ethnic community informed collaborations that provide valuable information about how gambling impacts disparate communities and develop prevention and intervention services to respond to community needs in a culturally responsive manner. - 4.
+Invest in primary prevention initiatives that will use the information gained from research and community engagement projects in order to develop the most effective types of primary prevention and early intervention strategies that are data-based and data-driven to better affect problem gambling at the community level using culturally responsive approaches. - 5.
 Support increased use of telehealth to expand access to problem gambling treatment.
-Increase awareness of telehealth technical assistance opportunities and the availability of teleconferencing services.
-Ensure that service delivery systems for problem gambling are not compromised by perceived economic incentives and prevent industry interests from influencing resources intended to address problem gambling.
+Increase awareness of telehealth technical assistance opportunities and the availability of teleconferencing services. - 6.
+Invest in research to ensure that service delivery systems for problem gambling are not compromised by perceived economic incentives and prevent industry interests from influencing resources intended to address problem gambling.